 Starting a craft business can feel like a whirlwind of excitement and uncertainty.
-From figuring out your niche to setting up a shop, there’s a lot to juggle.
-But don’t worry, I’m here to guide you through every step of the way.
-In this post, I will talk you through finding a niche as a way to kickstart your craft business.
+From figuring out how to find your craft niche to setting up your shop, there’s a lot to juggle.
+But don’t worry—I’m here to guide you through every step.

 Doesn’t matter if you’re a newbie or looking to refine your approach, these tips will set you on the path to success.